 Down-Sides: Both rod holders are located on the bow, so you’ll want to add some aft.
 Be careful not to drag the Ram-X plastic hull across the boat ramp, or eventually you’ll wear a hole in it.

-Pond King Patriot – Pontoon boats are incredibly popular, and this is one spectacularly cheap pontoon.
-The Pond King Patriot fits two anglers and can be bought in finished form or as a kit.
+Pontoon boats are incredibly popular, and this is one spectacularly cheap pontoon.
+The Pond King Rebel can be bought in finished form or as a kit.
+It's modular, and you can choose between basic, plus, delux, or ultimate trim levels.

 Down-Sides: Some assembly is required even with the full boat version, since the deck and pontoons ship unassembled.
 Pond King doesn’t advertise a maximum rating for gasoline outboards, which means you’ll be limited to electric power or an exceedingly small engine.